andrewjsonmartinez/pdsnd_github/README.md

->**Note**: Please **fork** the current Udacity repository so that you will have a **remote** repository in **your** Github account.
-Clone the remote repository to your local machine.
-Later, as a part of the project "Post your Work on Github", you will push your proposed changes to the remote repository in your Github account.

-### Date created
-12/03/2022

-### BikeShare.Py

-### Description
+# Description
 Data provided by Motivate, a bike share system provider for many major cities in the United States, to uncover bike share usage patterns.
 Code allows user to view the system usage between three large cities: Chicago, New York City, and Washington, DC.
+This data can then be sorted by user entered month and day inputs or have "all" selected.
+Also raw data can be viewed.

+## Date created
+12/03/2022

-Allows users to view filtered data or raw data for the follwing:
+## Allows users to view filtered data or raw data for the follwing:
-#1 Popular times of travel (i.e., occurs most often in the start time)
+1 Popular times of travel (i.e., occurs most often in the start time)
     most common month
     most common day of week
     most common hour of day
-#2 Popular stations and trip
+2 Popular stations and trip
     most common start station
     most common end station
-    most common trip from start to end (i.e., most frequent combination of start station and end station)
+    most common trip from start to end (i.e., most frequent combination of start station and end station) 3 Trip duration
-#3 Trip duration
     total travel time
     average travel time
-    #4 User info
+4 User info
     counts of each user type
     counts of each gender (only available for NYC and Chicago) earliest, most recent, most common year of birth (only available for NYC and Chicago)

-### Credits
-# Sources Used for Project:
+## Sources Used for Project:
 #https://stackoverflow.com/ for reference on panda and python implementation
 #https://numpy.org/doc/stable/user/index.html#user for Numpy information
 #https://www.geeksforgeeks.org/taking-input-in-python/ For help on taking inputs